unosquare/raspberryio/README.md

     ```
       ubuntu@ubuntu:~/publish$ dotnet Unosquare.RaspberryIO.Playground.dll
     ```
+    or

+    ```
+      ubuntu@ubuntu:~/publish$ chmod +x Unosquare.RaspberryIO.Playground
+      ubuntu@ubuntu:~/publish$ ./Unosquare.RaspberryIO.Playground
+    ```
+    (the first line only needs to be executed once or after an update, since copying may not automatically set the execute bit)

     **_Note_**: Depending on the underlying library, you may need to use root user privileges to run the app.